karoly-zsolnai-feher/karoly-zsolnai-feher.github.io/Physics/8.02x-Electricity_and_Magnetism_(Lewin)/2-Electric_Field_Lines.md

 $$E_p = E_1 + \ldots + E_i=\sum_i E_i.$$

 The fact that superposition works here is by no means trivial, but it is true.
 Note that $\vec{F}_p=q\vec{E}$ is also true, therefore if I have a charge, put it somewhere in space, and measure the forces that act upon it, I will be able to reconstruct the electric field.
-Or, if I have my particle and have the electric field, will be able to know what forces are acting upon it.
+Or, if I have my particle and have the electric field, I will be able to know what forces are acting upon it.
+These quantities are closely related!

 If we have a positively and a negatively charged particle, the point near the negative charge will be “sucked in” by it, while as we go further away, we will escape the -1 and get pushed away by the +3.
-If you are very far away, the -1 and the +3 will be exactly as good as a net +2 charge, i.e., will still point away to the right.
+If we are very far away, the -1 and the +3 will be exactly as good as a net +2 charge, i.e., will still point away to the right.
+Let's call this the Far Away Net Charge Rule.
+FAWNCHAR!
+This is the most terrible abbreviation I have ever seen.
+It sounds like "phone car".
+Eh, I'll take it — maybe this will help you remember this for later.

 <img src="2-Electric_Field_Lines/electric_field_directions.png" width="500" align="middle" style="display:block; margin: auto">